Author and speaker Andy Crouch points out that human beings are in the business of ‘making something of the world’ and that we do this in two ways:

 When you choose to shift your perspective on the hardship you’re seeing and experiencing, you reframe the trial.
-I call the ‘frames’ by which we can see our involuntary struggles in a new light ‘struggle-specs’.
+I call the ‘frames’ by which we can see the struggles we're undergoing in a new light ‘struggle-specs’.

 Struggle-specs are not like sunglasses.
 Sunglasses make use of darkened (and/or polarized) lenses to block specific types of light.
 Damaging bright light and UV light are real dangers, and thankfully, sunglasses keep us from seeing the world as it really is, harsh light and all.
 And struggle-specs are not rose-tinted glasses, which block all but the most pleasing pinkish hues.

 While there can be value in not dwelling on a difficult situation, or obsessing over it, too much of the advice we receive from others for coping with an involuntary hardship functions like sunglasses or rose-tinted glasses, counseling us to deny that the unwanted ordeal is bad or that it’s even real.

 “Joo Janta 200 Super-Chromatic Peril Sensitive Sunglasses have been specially designed to help people develop a relaxed attitude to danger.
 At the first hint of trouble, they turn totally black and thus prevent you from seeing anything that might alarm you.” - The Restaurant at the End of the Universe

 Struggle-specs are more like the corrective eyeglasses that many of us wear.
 Corrective glasses work by bending light just before it reaches us, enhancing our own eyes’ ability to focus properly, and they allow us to see the world as it really is.